farshidtz/wot-discovery-testing/directory/README.md

 Test suite for [W3C WoT Discovery](https://www.w3.org/TR/wot-discovery/) APIs.

-The list of assertions is read from `report/template.csv`.
+The list of assertions is read from `report/template.csv` and `report/manual.csv`.
-If this file is not available, it will be downloaded from [wot-discovery/testing/template.csv](https://github.com/w3c/wot-discovery/blob/main/testing/template.csv) (main branch) and stored locally.
+If these files are not available, they will be downloaded from [wot-discovery/testing](https://github.com/w3c/wot-discovery/blob/main/testing) (main branch) and stored locally.
-To download the latest assertions, simply remove the local file so that it gets re-downloaded.
+To download the latest assertions, simply remove the local files so that they gets re-downloaded.
-To use an assertion list other than the one from the main branch of wot-discovery, simply place the file at the same path.
+To use assertion lists other than the one from the main branch of wot-discovery, replace the default URLs using CLI flags.

-The output testing reports are written to:
+The output testing report is written to `report/tdd-auto.csv`.
-- `report/tdd-auto.csv` (test report)
-- `report/tdd-manual.csv` (untested assertions)

 The test results are printed to standard output.